Simon Harvey

-Simon Harvey is an actor, freelance director and producer based in Truro, Cornwall.
+Simon Harvey is a British actor, freelance director and producer based in Truro, Cornwall.
 He was resident Associate Director for Kneehigh Theatre and Artistic Director of o-region, a theatre and film production company.
 He has produced and directed the original shows Laughing Gas by (Nick Darke and Carl Grose) and One Darke Night.
 He also produced and performed in Superstition Mountain by Carl Grose.

 Harvey attended Richard Lander School in Truro and graduated from Dartington College of Arts now Falmouth University in 1997 where he also now teaches.

 His work in film includes producing two feature-length films The Rabbit and The Midnight Drives (2007) by writer/director Mark Jenkin and more recently co-producing the feature film Weekend Retreat by Brett Harvey which premièred at the Cornwall Film Festival and won several awards.
 His work for Kneehigh Theatre includes: